cristianpb/cristianpb.github.io/jekyll_collections/_posts/2020-04-06-amp-search-jekyll.md

 ---

-The dream of every web page is to appear naturally in the first place of the Google search bar.
+Everyone wants that their web page appears naturally at the first position on Google search.
 Google's sorting algorithm takes into account the structure of the page, the metadata, the contents of the page,  the mobile compatibility and also how fast the page loads.
-Google works in a web standard called AMP, which imposes some restrictions to the web page, but also guaranties fast page loading.
+Google worked on a web standard called AMP, which imposes some restrictions to the web page, but guaranties fast page loading.

 These restriction are:
 * **No external js**: Only AMP components are allowed